RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Red Hat is committed to continually improving our security data; any future changes to the data itself or the format of the files are tracked in the [Red Hat Security Data Changelog](https://access.redhat.com/articles/5554431).

-Please contact Red Hat Product Security with any questions regarding security data at [secalert@redhat.com](secalert@redhat.com) or file an issue in the public [SECDATA Jira project](https://issues.redhat.com/projects/SECDATA/issues/SECDATA-525?filter=allopenissues).
+For any potential bugs identified regarding security data, please file a 'Bug' issue type in the public [SECDATA Jira project](https://issues.redhat.com/projects/SECDATA/).